 With a $30, no-interest loan from the Anderson founders, the co-op began to sell gear at their first retail location: a shelf at a local co-operative grocery store.
 The Anderson’s attic acted as their storage.

 As membership grew, Lloyd cemented the co-op’s mission in a penned bulletin.

 Intent of the founders of this organization was to secure sufficient membership to make group buying possible; to distribute the goods with as little overheads expense as possible, using membership cooperation with the work as much as possible; to gradually build up a reserve for purchasing stock; to have the membership fee ($1.00) so that everyone interested will be financially able to join.

 -November 30, 1938.

 Though many things are different today, much remains the same.
-Since day one, when Lloyd and Mary were joined by the original twenty-one members, our co-op has been rooted in our people—in the folks who ask more of their gear and of themselves, the stewards who care to preserving the land we play on, and in the adventurers who want to go farther.
+Since day one, when Lloyd and Mary were joined by the original 21 members, our co-op has been rooted in our people—in the folks who ask more of their gear and of themselves, the stewards who care about preserving the land we play on, and in the adventurers who want to go farther.